Stormwater Management

-Stormwater pollution is the sediment, bacteria, fertilizers, pesticides, automotive fluids and other materials that are washed from surfaces such as parking lots, roads, roofs, and construction sites during a rain storm or snow melt.
-The gutters, storm drains, pipes, ditches, and outfalls that comprise the stormwater system transport these pollutants to the nearest waterway.
-In many cases, stormwater runoff is not treated at a wastewater treatment plant.
+Stormwater pollution can result from the discharge of sediment, bacteria, fertilizers, pesticides, chlorides, trace heavy metals, and automotive fluids into natural waterbodies.
+These pollutants are typically washed from surfaces such as parking lots, roads, roofs, and construction sites during a rainstorm or snow melt events.
+The road-side gutters, storm drains, pipes, ditches, and outfalls that comprise the storm sewer system transport these pollutants, via stormwater runoff, to the nearest waterway.
+In the Town of Perinton, stormwater runoff is not treated at a wastewater treatment plant.

-The Town of Perinton collaborates with the Monroe County Stormwater Coalition to develop educational opportunities, investigate and implement best management practices, provide and offer training and ensure that Perinton has the tools it needs to keep our local waterways clean of stormwater pollution.
+The Town of Perinton collaborates with the Stormwater Coalition of Monroe County to help create educational opportunities, investigate and implement best management practices, develop program initiatives, and offer training to ensure that Perinton has the tools it needs to keep our local waterways clean of stormwater pollution.
+The Stormwater Coalition of Monroe County is a collective group of 29 municipal representatives from numerous Towns, Villages, and SUNY Schools throughout Monroe County.
+Through collaboration, this coalition complies with federal and state stormwater regulations.

 To learn more about stormwater and how you can keep water clean, please visit the following links: